hhgyu/certbot-route53/README.md

 - Securely stores certificates in an S3 bucket.
 - Optional password protection for the archived certificate files.
 - Supports testing mode using Let's Encrypt staging servers.
+- **Detects whether a certificate was renewed or not** and outputs the status.

 ---